testRTC/watchRTCSDK-iOS-SampleApp/README.md

-# Sample WebRTC iOS app with integrated WatchRTC SDK.
+# Sample WebRTC iOS app with integrated WatchRTC SDK
 A simple native WebRTC demo iOS app using swift.

 WatchRTC is integrated into the app through Swift Package Manager.